Posts may contain affiliate links that help enable me to continue to provide you with free recipes. Please see my Privacy Policy for further details.

 - Water

 - First, you need to saute up your onions and peppers.
-Now you don’t have to use them if you aren’t a fan.
-I add them as they are kind of a staple in diner home fries.
-Plus I love the flavor they impart into the potatoes.
+You don’t have to use them if you aren’t a fan.
+I add them as they are a staple in diner home fries.
+Plus, I love the flavor they impart to the potatoes.

 - While the veggies are sauteing, you need to par-boil the potatoes for a bit.